rsogllc/GNT/en/mining.md

 software was developed which takes the information that needs to be hashed, gives it to the hardware, and returns the results to Bitcoin Core or another specialized program.

+If the information that needs to be hashed comes primarily from your own full node (such as Bitcoin Core), it's **decentralized mining.**
+If the information comes from someone else's server, it's **centralized mining.**

 **Resource:** The [Mining Software][] sub-forum on BitcoinTalk.org.